Unhappy triad: Medial collateral ligament

 Treatment of an MCL tear depends on the severity of the injury.
 Treatment always begins with allowing the pain to subside, beginning work on mobility, followed by strengthening the knee to return to sports and activities.
 Bracing can often be useful for treatment of MCL injuries.
 Fortunately, most often surgery is not necessary for the treatment of an MCL tear.

-Treatments For Unhappy Triad Injury
+Treatments

 Treatment of the unhappy triad usually requires surgery.
 An ACL surgery is common and the meniscus can be treated during the surgery as well.
 The MCL is rehabilitated through time and immobilization.
 Physical therapy after the surgery and the use of a knee brace help speed up the healing process.

 A typical surgery for a blown knee includes: